BJNSTNKVC/js-str-helper/README.md

 #### Str.random()

-The Str.random method generates a random string of the specified length.
-This function uses PHP's random_bytes function:
+The Str.random method generates a random string of the specified length:

 ```js
 Str.random(40);